General Information

 Sunday: Individual Format Competition

-Sunday Modified Individual Format (See course maps in Appendix)
+Sunday Modified Individual Format

 - U11 Category